microconfig/microconfig/README.md

 # Difference between Microconfig and other popular tools
 Comparing to config servers (like Spring cloud config server or Zookeeper):

-Config servers solve the problem of distribution of configuration (using http protocol), but to distribute configuration you have to store it, ideally with change history and **without duplication of common part**.
+Config servers solve the problem of dynamic distribution of configuration in runtime (can use http api endpoints), but to distribute configuration you have to store it, ideally with change history and **without duplication of common part**.

 Comparing to Ansible: